 Organizing the Financial Picture

-Couples, especially those who have been married a long time before divorcing, have many joint or comingled assets.
+Couples, especially those who have been married a long time before divorcing, have many joint or commingled assets.
 Usually, the length of the marriage directly correlates to the complexity of the financial picture.
 It can take a significant amount of time to determine what is marital property and what, if any, property is separate.
 In these cases, it is crucial to be prepared and organized.
 Being disorganized, especially when it comes to financial issues, is one of the most costly errors a person can make in a divorce.

-Focusing only on Litigation
+Focusing Only on Litigation

 Another common mistake is trying to get everything you want.
 Divorcing couples should try to be selective; prioritizing their needs and trying to come to some preliminary agreements before litigating over every piece of property.
 When the courtroom becomes the front line for every fight, costs and stress can quickly add up.